 Look before you speak

 We spent the morning walking around the University of Glasgow grounds.
 Built in 1451, the many buildings were apparently a huge style inspiration to Hogwarts on the big screen.
+This is one of Great Britain’s famous sights.
 Still giddy with all things Scottish, I was excited to hear people speak, buy University apparel, and take in the amazing history.
 As we were touring, I heard bagpipes off in the distance.
 SO excited, I started walking faster and faster, following their sound.
 A church!
 And music!
 I instantly thought it must be a wedding!
 How exciting!!
 I was still coming down from my own wedding high, still had my wedding-colored glasses on, and thought to myself “My wedding would have been EVEN better with bagpipes.”

 Almost running at this point, I was getting closer and closer.
 I told Adrian they were bagpipes at a wedding, but someone other than Adrian replied.
 And they did not sound as excited as I did.
 It was someone who was working the event, and he informed me in a very British no nonsense way that it was actually a funeral.
 That changed my mood super fast.
 I stopped prancing giddily towards the event, and put my head down as we passed the church where mourners dressed in black were walking up the steps.
 Oops.